Checkin-Health/.github/profile/README.md

 ## Hi there 👋

-We are building checkin.health - An advanced health intelligence platform.
+We are building checkin.health - A health intelligence platform.
 Launching soon.
 Visit - https://checkin.health/